Irtiaz/Word-Calculator/README.md

 # Word-Calculator
-This is a calculator for generating word from another word coded entirely by me in javascript
+This is a calculator for generating word from another word coded entirely by me in javascript and MathJax